chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/manage-collections/index.md

 ## Add templates

-Start at the templates, and choose to add to collection from the contextual menu.
+Start at the templates, and choose to add to the collection from the contextual menu.

 A list of collections is presented.
 You can select 1 or more collections, where the templates will be added.